-A personal loan is a very useful financing support when purchasing a product for personal use such as car or a property.
+A personal loan is a very useful financing support when purchasing a product for personal use such as a car or a property.

 If you decide to talk with different agents for a suitable loan product, you will likely encounter the terms secured loans and unsecured loans.
-You will also need to choose which one is better option for your current situation, so it’s necessary to know the difference between the two.
+You will also need to choose which one is the better option for your current situation, so it’s necessary to know the difference between the two.

 What does security mean in loans?